 Holmes makes wry observations about the undercurrent of sexism in the media.
 At one point in Cecily’s office five men get together to talk about “supporting women in all the aspects of their lives.”
-The lack of situational awareness from the men might feel laugh-out-loud familiar to so many of us.
+The lack of situational awareness from the men might feel laugh-out-loud familiar.

 Just hot enough to handle